bvanpeski/SystemPreferences/macos_preferencepanes.md

 <img width="673" alt="image" src="https://user-images.githubusercontent.com/4316081/162593255-d4cfb7e6-3b19-451d-a32f-991179d8bc06.png">

 Interestingly, this doesn't capture ALL anchors that you can deeplink to.
 If you find some missing, you may want to dig into the preference pane itself and see if there's any bits of code that reference available options.
 For example, the script above when run against the Security & Privacy Pane doesn't return any options for the `Input Monitoring` section.
-However, I can open `/System/Library/PreferencePanes/Security.prefPane/Contents/Resources/PrivacyTCCServices.plist`and see the key i'm looking for is `ListenEvent`
+However, I can open `/System/Library/PreferencePanes/Security.prefPane/Contents/Resources/PrivacyTCCServices.plist`and see the key value i'm looking for is `ListenEvent`

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/4316081/162593163-85d9ae7d-2b24-4ba0-a71a-93898c804708.png">